Levelling up.

 The prototype stacks are printed from nylon.
 The productions stacks will be carbon or spun aluminum - it's TBD.

-A new pair Intake Air Temperature sensors will be required and included along with the wiring and connectors.
+A new pair Intake Air Temperature relocation kits will be required.

 I test fitted the inlet tube on the lower housing.
 The clamp fits like the previous carbon production units.

-Up next: I update this entry with my final test fitment, and we get the molds started for the pre-production road and dyno testing.
+Up next: I update this entry with my final test fitment.

 Leave a comment